Antipurity/sensor-network/docs/ROADMAP.md

                 - TODO: Tools for connecting humans and AI models to arbitrary sensors: differentiable [subscribe/publish](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
                 - TODO: Design constraints:
                     - Position-invariance, of cells into which data is divided.
 This enables hotswappable and user-defined observations/actions, which is how humans [expect ](https://en.wikipedia.org/wiki/Process_(computing))[computers ](https://en.wikipedia.org/wiki/USB)[to operate ](https://en.wikipedia.org/wiki/Internet_of_things)[anyway.](https://en.wikipedia.org/wiki/Internet) In ML, [Transformers are dominant anyway.](https://arxiv.org/abs/1706.03762)
                     - -1…1 values, including the reward.
 Humans do not tolerate [overly-strong](https://www.reddit.com/r/NoStupidQuestions/comments/65o0gi/how_loud_is_a_nuclear_explosion_all_noise_is/) signals anyway.
-ML models [typically perform worse with unnormalized data.](https://en.wikipedia.org/wiki/Feature_scaling)
+ML models [typically perform worse with unnormalized data.](https://en.wikipedia.org/wiki/Feature_scaling) (TODO: But if we don't quantize, I don't think we actually limit the raw values anywhere.
+So is this a real limitation?)
                     - That's all.
 A human can use it.
 AGI can use it.
+                - TODO: # You can: ???
+                    - TODO: Not worry about efficiency (& a link to benchmarks)
+                - TODO: # You should eventually be able to: ???
             - ✓ No-feedback sound output (speakers).
                 - ✓ IFFT, implemented manually because it's not in `AudioContext`, with upsampling of inputs.
                 - ✓ Make it no-skips and no-huge-backlog.
 Make it reasonably-good UX, essentially.